mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/java.md

 ## Build and Run

 `Ctrl + R` to build and run the app.
-Start and end the call.
-UI in the app will be updated after starting and ending the call.
+Start and end the call to see the UI changes.